 The heart of Tel Aviv, or “Lev Ha’ir,” includes central areas of the city like the White City, Rothschild Boulevard, and Dizengoff Street.
 The White City is a UNESCO World Heritage site named as such due to the white Bauhaus-style buildings.
 Learn their story with a White City Bauhaus architecture tour.

 Rothschild Boulevard is one of the trendiest places to see and been seen in Tel Aviv.
 The Boulevard has a separate path for bikers and a path for walkers.
-Cafes, kiosks, and juiceries pervade the boulevard, along with high-end restaurants and more casual eateries.
+Cafes, kiosks, and juice stands pervade the boulevard, along with high-end restaurants and more casual eateries.
 You can also find some designer clothing stores and art galleries in the area.
 It’s also one of the best places to see the famous Bauhaus architecture that covers the city.

 Florentin is the hipster area of Tel Aviv and where you head to feel youthful.
 The neighborhood is crowded with Israeli liberals and artists in their 20s and early 30s, tattoo parlors, bakeries, charming restaurants, and imposing street art.
 You’ll find the Levinsky Market, an absolute must-see for those seeking culture and good food.
 Tiny mom and pop shops permeate the pedestrian-only street, selling everything from nuts and spices to cheese and halva.
 While the grunginess of the area is disenchanting, Florentin is a “don’t judge a book by its cover” kind of place.
 It’s one of the most unusual areas of Tel Aviv and well worth an afternoon of exploring its quaint streets and sitting among the work-at-home entrepreneurial crowd at one of its many neighborhood coffee shops.
 A street art tour of the area is definitely the best way to get the vibe.

 From Florentin, you can hop right on over to Neve Tzedek, one of the most exquisite neighborhoods of Tel Aviv with some rightfully expensive real estate.
 The neighborhood, with its little cafes, restaurants, and charming boutiques has a very European feel to it.
 The Suzanne Dalal Center for Dance and Theater, with the famed Batsheva Dance Company is also located here.
 Our Tel Aviv design guide will help you map out the best places to indulge your aesthetic cravings.